 What is the PADI Open Water course?

-The PADI Open Water diver course is the world’s most popular diving certification course.
+The PADI Open Water course is the world’s most popular diving certification course.
 Learning to dive in Bali is a great way to invest your vacation time.
 It’s a lot of fun, you’ll get your PADI and you’ll see some amazing things.

 There is so much to explore underwater here in Bali and wherever you travel.
 After you learn to dive your vacations will never be the same again.
 The PADI Open Water course will teach you the skills to dive safely and independently anywhere in the world.